LighTech

 2. AI for management

-If automation simplifies processes, then AI begins to manage them.
-Stores use it to better understand customers, save on logistics, and sell more.
-Moreover, this works not only for major players like Amazon, but also for regular networks.
+Automation simplifies processes, and AI manages them.
+Stores use AI to understand customers, save on logistics, and sell more.
+This works for major players like Amazon and regular networks.

-Artificial intelligence in retail is applied in three key areas.
+AI in retail is used in three areas.

 The use of AI in retail